calum-mccall/TeethTimer/README.md

 # Teeth Timer

-Teeth timer is an Android app built in Kotlin and Java,
+Teeth timer is an Android app built in Kotlin and Java.

 Available on the [Google Play Store](https://play.google.com/store/apps/details?id=io.github.calumcmccall.teethtimer).

+Over 15,000 downloads.

+## Motivation

+This was a personal project undertaken with the goal of fully designing, developing and then releasing an app on the Google Play Store.

+It was an opportunity to learn Kotlin, a language I had not previously used, as well as a chance to work through the entire software development cycle.

+## The App

 - The app uses a simple and visual 2 minute timer to make sure you're brushing for the correct time, every time.